Coen-Potgieter/MLP/README.md

         - Whereas z and a in output layer does not have pre-padded row od 1s
 - Ok, updating avgLoss template function, do that first PLEASE

+- Loss functions and avg gradient functions i am now happy with.
+- They take in matrices for targets so i need to change my separateTarget() function to handle this
+    - Maybe specify the columns where the target lives to create new matrix

 ### Possible improvements